 Red blood cells can be refrigerated for up to 42 days.
 In special circumstances—for instance, to preserve a rare type of blood—red blood cells can be frozen for up to 10 years.

 Platelets are small cell-like particles in the blood that help clots form.
-Platelets are usually given to people with too few platelets (thrombocytopenia—see page Thrombocytopenia (ITP, TTP)), which may result in severe and spontaneous bleeding.
+Platelets are usually given to people with too few platelets (thrombocytopenia—see Overview of Thrombocytopenia), which may result in severe and spontaneous bleeding.
 Platelets can be stored for only 5 days.